Two Simple but Helpful Images For Your Marriage

 In our small group, I recently brought up two simple, classic images that depict vital concepts to building a strong and healthy marriage.
 These are not original to me and have been around for decades.
 But they are classic because they hold important truths.

 Though it seems to fallen out of favor, the three-legged race was an essential picnic activity of 25 years ago.
 Two people would belt their inside legs together and compete against others by sprinting to the finish line.
 Communication and coordination were essential.
 Those who fell provided entertainment for the spectators.

 When applied to marriage, this picture makes clear that the person we most need to love and encourage is this person attached to us.
 Friends may come and go.
-Work will have its ups and downs but I have attached myself to this person.
-He or she need my encouragement and love.
+Work will have its ups and downs, but I have attached myself to this person.
+He or she needs my encouragement and love.
 They cannot carry all the weight of the relationship.
 We are in this together.